2.3 Alternative Disclosure Requirements

 their specific facts and circumstances, that disclosure of part or all of the

-financial information is not material.
-We encourage registrants that intend to
+alternative financial disclosures is not material.
+We encourage registrants that

-omit part or all of the alternative financial disclosures on the basis of
+intend to omit part or all of the alternative financial disclosures on the basis

-materiality, rather than the four nonexclusive scenarios above, to consult with
+of materiality, rather than the four nonexclusive scenarios above, to consult

 A registrant that omits such alternative financial disclosures